glasspider/guinxi.sh/README.md

 # guinxi.sh
-A GUI project for inxi application, build with bash and zenity's dialogs
+<b>A GUI project for inxi application, build with bash and zenity's dialogs</b>

 (version 1.0)
-Created at Tuesday, November 3rd, 2020
+Created at Tuesday, November 3rd, 2020 by Ferran (glasspider)

 <b>Reason</b>